Great to have you, Rush Limboy and the Excellence in Broadcasting Network running America.

 What were they promised?

-What are they being told that they're gonna get to make them so uh vote in in in such opposition to the people that elected them, uh their own constituents.
+What are they being told that they're going to get to make them so vote in such opposition to the people that elected them, their own constituents?

-The second way to look at this, uh and by that that that first way uh features obviously some optimism and uh you don't give up, continue the fight.
+The second way to look at this, and that first way features obviously some optimism and you don't give up, continue the fight.

-Uh it it's it's not over until it's over, and there's still a House of Representatives to deal with on this, and I haven't heard any more about uh what came out of the meeting that the Republican caucus in the House had.
+And I haven't heard anymore about what came out of the meeting that the Republican caucus in the House had.

-They were thinking of issuing a one-sentence statement suggesting that uh uh they were not going to support this in the House in whatever form it comes to them from the Senate.
+They were thinking of issuing a one-sentence statement suggesting that they were not going to support this in the House in whatever form it comes to them from the Senate.

 It was just rumored to be something that they were thinking of doing.

-She's not gonna take the heat on this.
+She's not going to take the heat on this.

 And a lot of these senators are not up for election next year, but every member of the House is.